 - Very little noise

-- Control handle extremely smooth and can be operated at several angles.
+- The Control handle is extremely smooth and can be operated at several angles.

 - Extremely competitive price point.